 The income elasticity of demand can be said as high if the proportionate change in quantity demanded is proportionately more than the increase in income.
 Therefore, It can be regarded as a positive income elasticity.

 For example, suppose the income of Mr A is increased by 20%.
 As a result, his quantity demanded is increased by 50%.
 In such a case, the income elasticity is high i.e. YED>1.

 2. Unitary Elastic:

-When the proportionate change in quantity demanded is equal to proportionate change in income, it can be said as unitary income elasticity of demand.
+When the proportionate change in quantity demanded is equal to proportionate change in income, it can be said as unitary income elasticity.
 For example, suppose the income of a consumer is increased by 50% which leads to rising in quantity demanded by 50%.
-In such a case, the income elasticity of demand would be called unitary i.e. YED=1.
+In such a case, the elasticity would be called unitary i.e. YED=1.

 3. Low Elastic:

-When the proportionate change in quantity demanded is less than the proportionate change in income, it can be regarded as low-income elasticity of demand.
+When the proportionate change in quantity demanded is less than the proportionate change in income, it can be regarded as low-income elasticity.
 For example, let us assume the income of Sumit is increased by 50% but he extended his quantity demanded by 25% only.
 In such a case, the income elasticity is low i.e. YED<1.

 4. Zero Elastic:

 It can be said as zero when there is no change in quantity demanded with respect to change in income.
 For example, in the case of necessary goods, the income elasticity is zero as there is no effect of the increase in consumer’s income on his consumption. i.e. YED=0.

 It refers to the situation where an increase in income leads to a fall in quantity demanded.
 The income elasticity is negative particularly for inferior goods as well as for Giffen goods.
 For example, if the income of a consumer is increased, he would prefer to purchase wheat instead of millet.
 In such a case, millet is inferior to wheat and elasticity is negative.i.e.
 YED <0.